 Bio

-I am the author most recently of Ordinary Fissures (forthcoming from Kelsay Books in April 2024).
-I have also published two chapbooks: Tell the Bees: Poem About Bees & Beekeeping (A3 Press, 2019), and Full Mouth: Poems about Food (Finishing Line Press, 2020).
-My poems have appeared in many literary journals, including Threepenny Review, Baltimore Review, SWWIM, Raleigh Review, and Spank the Carp, among others.
+Sara Eddy is the author most recently of Ordinary Fissures (released by Kelsay Books in May 2024).
+She has also published two chapbooks: Tell the Bees: Poem About Bees & Beekeeping (A3 Press, 2019), and Full Mouth: Poems about Food (Finishing Line Press, 2020).
+Her poems have appeared in many literary journals, including Threepenny Review, Baltimore Review, SWWIM, Raleigh Review, and Spank the Carp, among others.

-I grew up in Amherst, Massachusetts, where I attended the public schools.
-I went on to get a BA in English from Connecticut College and an MA/PhD in American Literature from Tufts University.
-At Connecticut, I studied poetry writing with Charles Hartman; at Tufts I worked with Deborah Digges.
+Sara grew up in Amherst, Massachusetts, where she attended the public schools.
+She went on to get a BA in English from Connecticut College and an MA/PhD in American Literature from Tufts University.
+At Connecticut, she studied poetry writing with Charles Hartman; at Tufts she worked with Deborah Digges.

-I lived in Washington D.C., Ann Arbor, Michigan, and Somerville, Cambridge, Medford, Watertown, and Arlington, Massachusetts, before returning to Amherst in 2005.
-I am now Assistant Director of the Jacobson Center for Writing, Teaching, and Learning at Smith College, in Northampton, Massachusetts, and I live in a house built by Emily Dickinson’s cousin with my youngest adult child, a white dog named Sully, and a black cat named Luna.
+After stints in Washington D.C., Ann Arbor, Michigan, and Somerville, Cambridge, Medford, Watertown, and Arlington, Massachusetts, Sara finally returned to Amherst in 2005.
+She is now Assistant Director of the Jacobson Center for Writing, Teaching, and Learning at Smith College, in Northampton, Massachusetts, and lives in a house built by Emily Dickinson’s cousin with her youngest adult child, a white dog named Sully, and a black cat named Luna.

 "Miss Flo at Sunset," Dominique Thiebaut.
 Image from Before the Mountain, Eddy/Thiebaut, 2018.